MatPoliquin/stable-retro-scripts/README.md

 Tested on Ubuntu 22.04 and Wimdows 11 WSL2 (Ubuntu 22.04 VM)

 Requires:
-*   Pytorch 3.7 and up
+*   Python 3.7 and up
 *   stable-baselines3 with gymnasium support
 *   stable-retro with gymnasium support (fork of gym-retro)